xrdocs/8000/_tutorials/cisco-8000-packet-generator.md

 - It supports a rate of 13.7 Mpps and a maximum bandwidth of 66.4 Gbps per NPU
 - On Silicon One Q100 and Q200, maximum supported packet size is 608B
-- On Silicon One K100 nd P100, maximum supported packet size is 4000B
+- On Silicon One K100 and P100, maximum supported packet size is 4000B

 # Configuration and Verification
 The CCO [configuration](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/system-monitoring/25xx/configuration/guide/b-system-monitoring-cg-cisco8k-25xx/m-configuring-built-in-traffic-generator.html) and [command reference](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/system-monitoring/b-system-monitoring-cr-cisco8k/tgen-commands.html#diagnostic-packet-generator-create) guides list the multiple options available and how to configure them.